elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 21 reserved keywords to create statements.
+Bee uses 26 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
-1: if,
+01: if,
-9: read, when, else, exit, fail, pass, loop, stop, over,
+10: read, when, else, exit, fail, pass, loop, stop, over, abort
-4: write, print, modify, cycle,
+08: write, print, modify, cycle, trial, patch, other, after
-7: define, assign, create, #import, #driver, #library, #module
+07: define, assign, create, #import, #driver, #library, #module
----
-21
 ```

 ### Definition statements